 This course requires evidence of previous experience or study before you can enrol

-Demonstrate direct industry experience of at least 5 years, as evidenced by your resume and cover letter
+Demonstration of at least 5 years direct industry experience as evidenced by a resume and cover letter

 To be prepared for this course, we recommend that you have:

 Good organisational and planning skills

 Good computer skills